Rachealblessing/CAPSTONE-PROJECT-LITA/README.md

  7. Canceled: The subscription status
  8. Revenue: The revenue for the subscription
  9. Subscriptions duration: The period the subscriptions last for

+### Data source
+The data sources for this analysis are '' sales data .csv'' and '' customers data .csv'', which can be gotten from online source like kaggle

+### Tools used